G4lile0/tinyGS/README.md

 All the dependencies will be downloaded and installed automatically.

-Note that if you are a Linux used like me and it is your first time using platformio, you will have to install the udev rules to grant permissions to platformio to upload the progrm to the board.
+Note that if you are a Linux used like me and it is your first time using platformio, you will have to install the udev rules to grant permissions to platformio to upload the program to the board.
 You can follow the instructions here: https://docs.platformio.org/en/latest/faq.html#platformio-udev-rules

 ## Arduino IDE
 You can install the Arduino IDE by downloading it from [arduino.cc](https://www.arduino.cc/en/Main/Software), we recommend the last version, but you should use v1.6 or above.